-Stephen Eames, chief executive of the Mid Yorkshire Trust said "radical changes" were needed to ensure its services remained "clinically safe and financially viable".'Critical time'
+Stephen Eames, chief executive of the Mid Yorkshire Trust said "radical changes" were needed to ensure its services remained "clinically safe and financially viable".

 However, Mehboob Khan, Labour leader of Kirklees Council, said he would "stand shoulder to shoulder" with local residents to fight the proposed changes at Dewsbury hospital.

 "This is a critical time and vulnerable communities are going to be hit tremendously hard," he said.

 Councillor Robert Light, leader of Kirklees Conservatives, said it was "vital" to keep an A&E department at Dewsbury.

 "The trust needs to understand that the hospital services a large area outside Dewsbury, Batley and the Spen Valley, and that such a proposal will seriously reduce the ability for thousands of people to access quality A&E services within a reasonable distance."